Anne is a qualified architect and member of the Royal Institute of British Architects (RIBA).

-Anne joined London Metropolitan University in 2004 to set up a structure for this consultancy unit embedded within the School, to undertake architectural consultancy and contract research, and provide support for academic staff and students on live projects.
+She originally joined London Metropolitan University to set up a consultancy unit, Projects, to undertake architectural consultancy and contract research, and provide support for academic staff and students on live projects.

 Anne is also a director of Phelan Architects, a practice she founded in 2009 with her late husband Brendan Phelan.

-Current projects include a new church in the Isle of Dogs, library and student accommodation for a college in Cambridge and a number of UK and international racecourses.
+Recent projects include a new church and housing in the Isle of Dogs, a library and student accommodation for a college in Cambridge and a number of UK and international racecourses.